shahilchaudhari/shahilchaudhari/README.md

 - 👋 Hi, I’m Shahil.
 - 👀 I’m interested in learning new technologies and apply it to solve problems.
-- 🌱
-- My domain of working is Computational Fluid Dynamics and Data analysis.
+- 🌱 My domain of working are Computational Fluid Dynamics and Data analysis.
 I have uploaded the some code files which are helpful for learning basics needed in this areas.
 Apart from that I have uploaded some interesting projects based on my studies.
 - 📫 You can reach me out by this mail id: sahilchaudhari7788@gmail.com